Lemoncode/bootcamp-backend/00-stack-documental/05-cloud/03-queue-and-serverless/02-workers/README.md

 ...
 ```

-The first worker is getting more messages without resolve the first one, let's solve this using `prefetch`:
+The first worker is getting more messages while it still working on the first message, let's resolve it using `prefetch`:

 _./consumers/src/index.ts_